PolkachuIntern/treasury_proposals/polkachu_2021q4_maintenance.md

 | ------------ | --------------| ----------- |
 | Polkadots.io | Google Cloud  | US          |
 | Polkachu.com | Digital Ocean | EU          |

+We have finished the snapshot script and deployed it to production.
+The snapshot script is open-sourced within an Ansible playbook called "snapshot_script.yml" in the [repo](https://github.com/polkachu/polkadot-validator).
+The snapshots are available at [https://polkachu.com/snapshots](https://polkachu.com/snapshots).
+It covers both Kusama and Polkadot and both RocksDB and ParityDB.
+Besides, we will retain three snapshots (~1M blocks apart for each snapshot) in each category so they are robust against any unforeseen catastrophes.